shelllet/App1/readme.md

 ```

-if I add `Dynamic` property in `MainWindow` idl file , it's working.  otherwise if I comment `Dynamic` property, the binding will don't work. maybe `biding2.Path(PropertyPath(L"Value"));` has inernal bug. and if i remove binding path set . it's also works fine.
+if I add `Dynamic` property in `MainWindow` idl file , this works fine.  otherwise if I comment `Dynamic` property, the binding will don't work. maybe `biding2.Path(PropertyPath(L"Value"));` has inernal bug. and if i remove binding path set, it's also works fine.